nicklbain/motor_fea/motor_fea_2/README.md

 # 5) Launch the viewer (optional, in another shell)
 python3 viewer/app.py --debug
 # Visit http://127.0.0.1:5000 and pick cases/demo_case/mesh.npz (or Az/B files) from the dropdown.

+# 6) (New) Launch the combined workbench UI
+python3 workbench/app.py --debug
+# Visit http://127.0.0.1:5173 to build, solve, and visualize in one place.
 ```

 ---